How to Make Sure Your Fireplace is Safe For The Winter

 Fun facts about fireplace ash

-- Hide paving stains.
-According to This Old House ash absorbs wet paint spatters on cement; sprinkle the ash directly on the darkened spot.
+- According to This Old House ash absorbs wet paint splatters on cement; sprinkle the ash directly on the darkened spot.

 We wish you all many warm and cozy fireside evenings this winter.
 Please be safe!